Xuemeng2021/Xuemeng2021.github.io/index.md

 ***Member, Paul W. Chellgren Investment Society, Centre College***                                                                             Jan.
 2017 – June 2020
 * Attend monthly equity group meetings on fundamental education in equity investments and contribute to society’s portfolio management

 ## If you have any further questions or want to contact me, feel free to write me an email at yanxuemeng0520@gmail.com.
-Thank you.
+Thank you :)